hammerlab/idiogrammatik/README.md

 });
 ```

-Note the `load` function, which asynchronously loads the cytobands data (and caches it, so subsequent calls to load are instantaneous).
+Note the `load` function, which asynchronously loads the cytobands data (and
+caches it, so subsequent calls to load are instantaneous).

+###### Extensive customization and event-driven hooks

-The below code demonstrates all of the current functionality:
+The below code demonstrates some of the current functionality:

 ```javascript
 idiogrammatik.load(function(err, data) {